 PayPal covers transaction fees for Donations to Fundraisers for Charity.
-PayPal’s currency conversion spread may still apply.
+PayPal’s currency conversion fees may still apply.

 All Donations are final and will not be refunded.
 Donor may contact the Fundraiser Creator directly to request a refund.
 PayPal has no obligation to participate or become involved in any dispute between Donor and Fundraiser Creator regarding any refund.

 You own the money in your account with PayPal.
 However, you may not use Donations for other than the stated purpose of your Fundraiser listed on PayPal Fundraisers.

 PayPal is under no obligation to monitor the use of the Donations collected on the Fundraiser and will incur no liability whatsoever if the Donations are not used in accordance with the stated purposes of the Fundraiser.
 PayPal is not liable and assumes no rights, title, or obligations in relation to the Donations collected in the Fundraiser which are personal payments received by you from your Donors.
 Any disputes with Donors in relation to the Fundraiser or your use of the Donations are your responsibility and no right, title, or interest arises in the Donations by the Donors who make the personal payment at their own risk.

 However, if you believe a Fundraiser or Fundraiser Creator is not using the Donations for the stated purpose, you can use the “report” button on the Fundraiser to alert us to the potential issue for further review.

 Submitting Intellectual Property Complaints